 Indicator color Stage result Green Completed or Skipped Yellow Warning Red Error or Rejected

-Pushing a batch of items
+Pushes a batch of items.

 Pushing content in batches can be done through the Push API only (see Push API Usage Overview).